kkrysiak/random_perl/README.md

     Modified MGI annotation format file with the first 5 columns = chr/start/stop/ref/var, specifically variants from the Stat1 project
-    Sanger MGP Release version 2 (mm9) SNPs and indel files (REL-1211) *Output* Hard coded, placed in the current working directory mgp_pass        All variants not in the MGP files or MGP variants with a quality score below a minimum cutoff + 1 col of MGP quality score mgp_fail        All variants that fail + MGP quality and MGP filter columns added on the end
+    Sanger MGP Release version 2 (mm9) SNPs and indel files (REL-1211) *Output* Hard coded, placed in the current working directory mgp_pass        All variants not in the MGP files or MGP variants with a quality score below a minimum (hard-coded at 1) cutoff + 1 col of MGP quality score mgp_fail        All variants that fail + MGP quality and MGP filter columns added on the end